 Contact an attorney as soon as possible after an accident occurs.

-Also record the names and contact details of any witnesses that can corroborate the details of the accident and attest to the fact that it was caused by poor road maintenance.
+Record the names and contact details of any witnesses who can corroborate the details of the accident and attest to the fact that it was caused by poor road maintenance.

 Personal injury and RAF claims with DSC Attorneys